 Voice.
-It’s that magical je ne sais quoi that draws us like magnets.
+It’s that magical, magnetic je ne sais quoi that draws us.
 To people, yes.
-But to writing, too: people heard through the medium of paper and ink.
+But to writing, too: artists heard through the medium of paper and ink.

 And the biggest test of all?
 I found myself liking most of the poems that meant a lot to Wiman.
 As Facebook and Twitter have proven (though not to me, as I avoid both like the plague), there’s nothing people like better than listening to a sermon from the choir.